Conductivity of a two-dimensional HgTe layer near the critical width: The role of developed edge states network and random mixture of $p$- and $n$-domains: Conclusions and Discussion

-In conclusions, we have qualitatively studied the low-temperature conductivity of 2D narrow-gap semiconductor with gap and potential fluctuations.
-If gap fluctuations do not change its sign, they result in the shift of the thresholds for n- and p-type conductivities.
-In the system, where the gap fluctuations change their sign, an internal edge states network appears.
-The global conductivity is absent without the potential fluctuations and interedge tunneling, unless in the case when the gap fluctuations order parameter gets just to the threshold value.
-In the last case, the conductance of the square sample is unstable and fluctuates from zero to the conductance quantum.
-In a sample, elongated along the electric field, the conductance exponentially drops with the length, while, in the widened sample, it is proportional to the sample width.
-If the sample possesses the developed potential fluctuations that exceed the mean gap, the sample composed of p and n domains is separated by p-n junctions.
-If the latter are tunneling impenetrable ones, the conductivity between conducting p and n lakes is provided by the edge states crossing p-n junctions.
-This picture was reduced to the conductance of the single p-n junction with short-circuiting edge states.
+In conclusions, we have qualitatively studied the low-temperature conductivity of the 2D narrow-gap semiconductor with gap and potential fluctuations.
+Our consideration is based on the random Volkov-Pankratov model (Sec.
+III).

+The finite system without potential fluctuations was considered in Sec.
+V. In the system, where the gap fluctuations change their sign, internal edge states near zero-gap lines appear.
+In this section we assumed that electrons move along the zero gap lines neglecting the tunneling.
+Based on the fact that all ZGLs are finite, we have found that the conductivity of the infinite system tends to zero.
+The conductance of the square sample is unstable and fluctuates from zero to the conductance quantum.
+The conductances of wide and long samples near the percolation threshold have been found [Eqs.~(\ref{Sigma3}) and (\ref{Sigma4})].
+In a sample, elongated along the electric field, the conductance drops exponentially with the length, while, in the widened sample, it is proportional to the sample width.

+We have obtained the expressions for the 2D conductivity of an infinite sample, accounting for the finite edge state width and interedge tunneling [Sec.
+VI, Eq.~(\ref{cond2})].
+The conductivity near permitted bands edges, when the fluctuations of the gap and potential are weak, has been found [Sec.
+VII, Eq.~(\ref{sig0})].

+The system with strong potential fluctuations exceeding the mean gap has been studied (Sec.
+VIII).
+These fluctuations result in the decomposition of the sample to $p$- and $n$-domains separated by $p$-$n$ junctions.
+If the $p$-$n$ junctions are tunneling impenetrable ones, the conductivity between conducting $p$- and $n$-puddles is provided by the edge states crossing $p$-$n$ junctions.
+The conductivity of such a system was found in the assumption that the edge-states network is dense enough [Eqs.~(\ref{sigmajunc2}) and (\ref{sigall})].

+The main assumption of the present paper is the determinative role of the edge states in the system with a fluctuating gap.
+This differs from \cite{glazman1,glazman2,skinner1,skinner2}, which also provide the existence of $p$ and $n$ puddles connected by tunneling, while, in our case (Sec.
+VIII), the conductance between puddles is conditioned by the edge states.

+Our model of the TI-OI mixture is somewhat reminiscent of the Chalker-Coddington model \cite{chalker-coddington} of integer QHE at a strong potential disorder, where the system is separated on the domains with filling factors $\nu=0$ and $\nu=1$, on the borders of which the 1D chiral channels are formed.
+This maps the problem onto one of directed links scattering at different nodes.
+In our case, the lakes of TI or OI are formed due to the HgTe layer width fluctuation.
+The models are similar in the collisionless motion of carriers along 1D channels.
+However, in the adiabatic transport model of QHE, electrons move along the equipotential lines with alternating velocity $\propto \nabla V({\bf r})$, while, in our case, the velocity is constant.